RiceDope/Callisto/README.md

 - List out what needs to be completed by the deadline and the direction that I want to focus on for writeup.
 - Give Sets a guarantee of ordering whilst keeping the buckets system the same as currently are.
 "Linked List"
 - Issue with RingBuffer where it expands with one slot remaining.
 Default does not do this (fails test)
+- Range of functions that take in standard java collections and turn them into my collection types.
+- Allow all data types to shrink if they end up underpopulated
+- Overload the sort function to be able to specify a comparator.

 # Ideas